earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/04-spatial-data/additional-lessons/2018-02-05-plot01-customize-python-matplotlib-plots.md

     color = pointsPalette[ctype]
     label = ctype
     data.plot(color=color, ax=ax, label=label)`

-## Modify the Legend Location

-Next, adjust the legend location.
-Previously the legend has plotted wtihin the plot area - so it is often covering the data.
-Plot the legend next to your data.
-To do this, you simply specify the **loc**ation argument within the `ax.legend()` element.

-`ax.legend(loc=(how-far-right, how-far-above-0))`

-Above the first value is the position to the RIGHT of the plot and the second is the vertical position (how far above 0).

 Next, add subheadings to your legend.
 Here, you will add a "Plots" and a "Roads" subheading to make the legend easier to read.
 To do this you will create 2 legend elements, each with a specific title that will create the subheading.